itk-dev/naevnssekretariatet/docs/LOGGING.md

 ### Events

-We have an abstract event class for each entity that in any shape or form relates may relate to a case.
+We have an abstract event class for each entity that in any shape or form may relate to a case.

-We then create specific event classes such as PartyUpdatedEvent that extend the above mentioned.
+We then create specific event classes such as PartyUpdatedEvent that extend the above mentioned abstract class.

 #### Example Event